tlienart/Franklin.jl/README.md

 The base syntax is markdown but it allows a subset of LaTeX (`\newcommand...`) and uses KaTeX to render the maths.
 I use it to generate [my website](https://tlienart.github.io).

+**Status**: the package is currently (April 2019) in a last phase before being officially announced on discourse (hopefully by the end of the month).
+I want to fix a few things and get rudimentary docs going before!

 ### Quick demo

 (_for more detailed instructions, read the Install section further on_)